-Since Video Conferencing is the newest technology to be introduced into the Time portfolio, I thought that I would dig into it a little more to investigate the pros and cons of this new technology!
+Since Video Conferencing is a recent addition to the technology we’re using post Covid, I thought that I would dig into it a little more to investigate the pros and cons of this new technology!

 Whilst it strikes me that there are multiple reasons to seriously consider this form of technology there are also a number of reasons why some people would consider against it.
 I have already mentioned the fact that high quality broadband is required, and for some people this is just not necessary, and is an unjustifiable expense.
 However, other than cost, the main reason people seem to be uncomfortable to use video is that they become more self-conscious when on camera, and prefer the ability to ‘hide’ behind a phone.